 - 3. Select TS over SRT from the Protocol drop-down menu. - 4.
-Select the SRT mode: Listener, Caller, or Rendezvous.

-- 5. Select the desired network interface to use for the destination in the dropdown.
-Available options depend on the hardware configuration. - 6.
-If you selected Listener in the previous step, enter the listening port number.
-If you selected Caller or Rendezvous in the previous step, enter the destination address and port number. - 7.
+Select the SRT mode: Listener, Caller, or Rendezvous. - 5.
+If you chose Caller or Listener mode, select whether to use SRT Path Redundancy.
+If so, select the desired mode and use the +/- buttons next to each network address to add/subtract network paths when completing the following three steps.
+See Using Path Redundancy with SRT Streaming for more details. - 6.
+Select the desired network interface to use for the destination in the dropdown.
+Available options depend on the hardware configuration. - 7.
+If you selected Listener mode, enter the listening port number.
+If you selected Caller or Rendezvous mode, enter the destination address and port number. - 8.
 Enter values for MTU, TTL, and ToS: - MTU (Maximum Transmission Unit) The maximum allowed size of IP packets for the outgoing data stream. - TTL (Time-to Live for stream packets) The number of router hops the stream packet is allowed to travel/pass before it must be discarded.
 Value must be greater than or equal to 1. - ToS (Type of Service) This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
-Value must be greater than or equal to 0. - 8.
+Value must be greater than or equal to 0. - 9.
 In the SRT Parameters section, enter the values for Latency and Bandwidth Overhead: - Latency The maximum buffer size available for managing SRT packets.
 The minimum value on a fairly good network would be 3 times the round-trip-time (RTT).
 Range = 20-8000 ms.